CaliFlowers/sql-challenge/README.md

 Familiarity with a langauge can make a big difference depending on what a programmer is trying to accomplish.
 It's true that familiarity with SQL would render an ORM unecessary; but a dedicated Python Programmer may still prefer the integration of functionalities and simply mimicking SQL functionality with Python syntax.

+*Insights

+It might be helpful to point out that manipulating the data directly on Jupyter Notebook alowed for the visualization of salary data in this hypothetical company on two plots.
+Plot A is a histogram showing the distribution of salaries for all employees in this company; Plot B is a bar chart showing the mean salary for each job title in the organization.
+Most interestingly, Plot A shows a wide range of employee salaries; while Plot B suggests the mean salaryhovers around the mid-50,000 range regardless of job title.This ibservation is not one which can be easily made using data manipulaion in a pandas dataframe alone; but neither can it be said that an SQL database could have made this insight possible without data visualization.
+Whatever can be said of either SQL or Python, both work better in combination.